-In addition to having a verified commission, background check report, E&O policy, and ID (via driver's license), the requirements to becoming Snapdocs Verified may or may not include also having a verified surety bond.
+In addition to having a verified commission, background check report, E&O policy, and ID (via driver's license), the requirements to become Snapdocs Verified may or may not include also having a verified surety bond.
 This will depend on which state you are commissioned or located in.

 It can be a bit confusing as to whether your Snapdocs Verified requirements include having a successfully verified bond though, so we've put together a quick guide.